Collections utility

-In the previous article we have learn about collections in kotlin and how to implement list, set and, map in Kotlin.
+In the previous chapter, we have learn about collections in kotlin and how to implement list, set and, map in Kotlin.
 Now in this article we will discuss some extra feature of kotlin programming language like filtering and extracting elements from list and converting list into map.

-Filtering list
+Filtering List

 Filtering list is an easy task in kotlin.
 Sometimes from an immutable list we have to extract some elements but we cannot use add or remove method.
 In such case we can create a new list by extracting required elements from the original one.